Preterism: Exposition and Critique

 Obviously this view raises a question: What happens to the people who are born after 70 AD?
 Some full preterists reply that the Last Judgment is now ongoing, and that it takes place when a person dies (Heb.
 9:27).
 Others reply that when a person is converted and becomes a new creature in Christ, he immediately enters the spiritual World to Come, but will do so in greater fullness at the moment of his death.
 Thus, for full preterists the Parousia, the Resurrection, the Last Judgment, and the World to Come are not bodily and physical, but spiritual only.
 The final destiny of the physical universe remains unclear.

 Needless to say, full preterism is a dramatic break with historic Christian orthodoxy—a break that men like John Bray, (the late) David Chilton, Max and Tim King, John Noe, Don Preston, and Edward Stevens have openly made.
 Accordingly, they do not hesitate to remind us that the historic creeds of the Church are not infallible, and that a majority theologians can be, have been, and (in this case) presently are, wrong.
 Nevertheless, full preterism has not gained much traction among evangelical Christians.
 Indeed, many regard it as eschatological heresy.

-Turning now to a critique of preterism, I want to begin by examining FP.
-But bear in mind that, with minor differences, the criticisms cited here apply equally well to PP, upon which I will offer a few further comments following the present discussion.
+I will begin my critique of preterism by examining FP.
+Bear in mind that, with minor differences, the criticisms cited here apply equally well to PP, upon which I will offer a few further comments following the present discussion.